vmware-tanzu/cross-cluster-connectivity/README.md

 Multi-cluster DNS for [Cluster API](https://cluster-api.sigs.k8s.io/)

-## Status

-This project is in the middle of a reboot, to simplify the operational model and utilize a Cluster API control plane.
-We're keeping the old code on the `v1` branch.
-New development is happening in PRs against `main`.

-A high-level tracking issue is [#38](https://github.com/vmware-tanzu/cross-cluster-connectivity/issues/38).

 ## What?

 This project aims to enables a Kubernetes service in one cluster to be